Solarnite/sqlalchemy-challenge/README.md

 # Summary
-This project uses Python and SQLAlchemy to do basic data exploration and analysis of an SQLite climate database.
+Congratulations!
+You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
+To help with your trip planning, you decide to do a climate analysis about the area.
+This project uses Python and SQLAlchemy to do basic data exploration and analysis of an SQLite climate database, [Hawaii.sqlite](https://github.com/Solarnite/sqlalchemy-challenge/blob/main/SurfsUp/Resources/hawaii.sqlite).
 All analysis is done using SQLAlchemy (ORM queries), Pandas, and Matplotlib.
 It also provides an API (designed using Flask) for querying this climate data.

 # Tools
 * SQLAlchemy, Pandas, Matplotlib
 * Flask API

 # Part 1: Analyze and Explore the Climate Data
 [Climate analysis](https://github.com/Solarnite/sqlalchemy-challenge/blob/main/SurfsUp/climate_analysis.ipynb)